leogenot/image-editor/README.md

 A mobile-first, browser-based photo editor with Lightroom-grade editing capabilities.
 Fully client-side — no server, no uploads, no accounts.
 Your images never leave your device.

-Designed with an industrial monochrome glassmorphism aesthetic inspired by Teenage Engineering hardware.

 ---

 ## Features